OmarGadalla/Weather_Journal_App/README.md

 # Documentation

-I depended mainly on W3schools , MDN web docs.
+I depended mainly on W3schools, MDN web docs, various documentaions & tutorials to understand the GET, POST and fetch() methods.

 # Usage

-The web app allows users to enter the zipcode of a desired destination together with how they are feeling and displays weather info of that destination
+The web app allows users to enter the zipcode of a desired destination together with how they are feeling and displays weather info of that destination.

 # Development

 13th of October 2021:

 - The fetching part(from the weather API & server) is done and working.
-- The UI is updated according to the user input
+- The UI is updated according to the user input.

 # Footer
 [(Back to top)](#table-of-contents)